 less than. *** equal to. ************ greater than. ******** (Unsure/guessing/lost/help!) *

 Two samples are each comprised of 800 unstable atoms that will undergo radioactive decay.
 The remainder of one sample is 200 inert, stable atoms not involved in a radioactive decay process.
 The remainder of the other sample is 200 daughter atoms of the radioactive decay process.

 (Only correct responses shown.)

-"After a molten sample solidifies, it will start of again having radioactive atoms with no daughter atoms.
-So, melting a sample 'resets' its solidification age."
+"After a molten sample solidifies, it will start over with having radioactive atoms with no daughter atoms.
+Melting a sample restarts its solidification age."

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.

 "Not sure what the relationship between half-life and the time constant is."
 (As long as you realize they're not the same thing, but can be converted from one to the other (by a factor of ln(2)).)

 "Is exponential decay just an overview and half-life is more specific?"
 (They're related to each other mathematically, as are the exponential decay and half-life decay equations.
 Both either will give you the same results computationally.)"

 "I have always associated half-life with chemistry.
 It is interesting to explore this concept from a physics standpoint."